MathiasDarr/TwitterDatathon/README.md

     - airflow scheduler
     - cp tweets_dag.py $HOME/airflow/dags/tweets_dag.py (Copy the DAG file into the airflow DAGs folder)
     - the pipeline can be run from the airflow web client, however I am certain there is a method of doing this from the CLI.

 ### How do I reproduce the analysis ? ###
+   - Ensure that spark 2.4 is installed on your machine
+   - In order to create

 ### Spark relies on Java 8 so if you have Java 11 set as your current java version you can switch between them as follows  ###
 * update-java-alternatives --list